 Irradiation and Animal Core

-The Irradiation and Animal Core (IAC) maintains and operates sources of ionizing radiation for use by researchers at UAMS.
-Services performed by the resource staff include training in the operation of the sources, advice to users on the design of experiments using radiation, scheduling use of the sources, operating the sources when necessary, dosimetry for new experimental setups, and maintenance and repair of the resources.
-The core is equipped with Cesium source irradiator (Mark 1, model 68A, Shepherd Inc.), Seifert Isovolt 320 X-ray generator, Small Animal Conformal Radiation Therapy Device (SACRTD), Shepherd Mark 1 Model 25 cesium source irradiator, L. Shepherd Model i45 cesium source irradiator and Faxitron cabinet X-raysystem.
-The low-dose-rate irradiators are used primarily to irradiate cell cultures at dose rates comparable to those used in tumor therapy with radioactive implants, but can deliver radiation at any rate below 2 Gy/hr and has also been used in studies of carcinogenesis from prolonged exposure to low-dose-rate radiation.
+The Irradiation and Animal Core (IAC) maintains and operates sources of ionizing radiation for research use.
+Services performed by the core staff include training in the operation of the sources, advice to users on the design of experiments using radiation, scheduling use of the sources, operating the sources when necessary, dosimetry for new experimental setups, and maintenance and repair of the resources.
+The core is equipped with two cesium source irradiators (Mark 1, model 68A, and Model 81-8, Shepherd Inc.), Seifert Isovolt 320 X-ray generator, and the Small Animal Radiation Research Platform (SARRP, Xstrahl) and Rad Source RS-2000 biological X-ray cabinet.
 The core also has the capability to deliver a broad range of dose rates for a variety of purposes, such as irradiation of cell suspensions, animal tumors or other partial-body irradiations at dose rates comparable to those used in external beam radiotherapy.
-The core recently obtained XStrahl Small Animal Radiation Research Platform (SARRP) with treatment planning software.
-Irradiation and Animal Core is directed by Dr Marjan Boerma and Dr Charles A. O’Brien.

 Charles A. O’Brien, Ph.D.
-(Co-Leader ; Irradiation and Animal Core)
+(Co-Investigator; Irradiation and Animal Core)